-The Swedes are laid back and look at relationships in a liberally.
+The Swedes are laid back, and have a liberal outlook on relationships.
 You go on dates but you don't refer to your meetings as dates.
 Instead, they count as casual social engagements.
 After a while, provided that you still enjoy each other's company, you eventually become exclusive.

 Swedish dating activities are usually fun and spontaneous.
 On a Swedish date, you might take a stroll along the river, spend the night watching a movie or go out for a fika–the Swedish word for having a cup of coffee with someone you care about.